connectivecpp/binary-serialize/README.md

 The `binary_serialize` functions and classes provide serializing and unserializing of binary data.
 Serialization provides a way to transform application objects into and out of byte streams that can be sent over a network (or used for file IO).
 Many serialization libraries transform objects to and from text representations, but this library keeps data in binary formats.

 The serialization functionality in this repository is useful when explicit control is needed for every bit and byte.
 This allows a developer to match an existing wire protocol or encoding scheme or to define his or her own wire protocol.
-Support is provided for fundamental arithmetic types as well as certain C++ vocabulary types such as `std::optional`.
+Support is provided for fundamental arithmetic types as well as many C++ vocabulary types such as `std::optional`.
 Both big and little endian support is provided.

+Full flexibility is provided for sequences such as `std::string` or `std::vector`.
+The number of elements can be specified to take 8 or 16 or 32 (etc) bits, followed by the sequence of chars or array elements.
+Similar flexibility is provided for vocabulary types such as `std::optional`, where the boolean flag can be specified as 8 or 16 or 32 (etc) bits, followed by the object (or none, if there is no value in the optional).

 This library uses `std::format` style formatting.
 For example: